asifm/local-llm-on-hpc/README.md

 You must have access to UVA's HPC system with an active allocation.

-You also need some experience with the Linux shell and familiarity with the tools mentioned above.
+You also need some experience with the Linux shell.
+Some familiarity with the tools mentioned above would help.

 # What the Scripts Do